You are currently viewing Ayurvedic Treatment for H Pylori: Causes, Signs, Symptoms, and Ayurveda Remedies

 You May Also Like: Ayurvedic Treatment for Ulcerative Colitis

-What Causes H. Pylori infection?
+What causes H. Pylori infection?

 In Ayurveda, H. pylori infection can be linked to an imbalance of the Agni (digestive fire) and the aggravation of the doshas (Vata, Pitta, and Kapha), especially Pitta dosha, which governs digestion and metabolism.